buildpacks/rfcs/text/0000-artifact-hub-integration.md

 This RFC proposes that we integrate and augment our bespoke registry service with [ArtifactHub.io](https://artifacthub.io/).
 This RFC does not stipulate that we _remove_ or _replace_ our existing registry.
-ArtifactHub.io is a public instance of the [ArtifactHub](https://github.com/artifacthub/hub) project, and we will not be running our own instance of the _ArtifactHub project_.
+ArtifactHub.io is a public instance of the [ArtifactHub](https://github.com/artifacthub/hub) project, and we do not plan for ArtifactHub to outright replace our current registry service.

 This is an augmentation, not a replacement.
 It will not affect how Images are built--this is a tool for artifact discoverability for human consumption.